usaidpeerzada/auth-ez/README.md

 > **config**: An object containing configuration options for the AuthController.
 Refer to the Config type for available options.
 > Configuration

+> <u>You can implement your own version controllers by importing AuthController from the package and extending it in your class.(Example will be added soon)</u>
-#### The AuthController requires a configuration object (Config) during instantiation.
+#### The AuthController requires a User model which can be added inside configuration object (Config) during instantiation.
 The configuration options include:

+1. User: User model or schema (required).
-1. routeNames: Custom names for authentication routes (optional).
+2. routeNames: Custom names for authentication routes (optional).
-2. User: User model or schema (required).
 3. hashPassword: Custom password hashing function (optional).
 4. comparePassword: Custom password comparison function (optional).
-5. generateToken: Custom token generation function (optional).
-6. tokenOptions: Options for token generation (optional).
+5. tokenOptions: Options for token generation (optional).
-7. emailOptions: Email configuration options (optional).
+6. emailOptions: Email configuration options (optional).
-8. enableLogs: Enable logging (optional).
+7. enableLogs: Enable logging (optional).
-   Usage

 ## Routes